What is an ISRC ?

 So how do I get one?

-you are the copyright owner? a New Zealand recording and wish to apply for an individual code or Registrant Code please contact Recorded Music NZ’s Member Services Team (09) 360 5085 or email firstname.lastname@example.org.
+If you are a New Zealand copyright recording owner and you wish to apply for an individual code or Registrant Code please contact Recorded Music NZ’s Member Services Team (09) 360 5085 or email firstname.lastname@example.org.
 They will require the following information:

 - The full name of the applicant, or business/company name;

 - A contact person;